hughperkins/gpu-experiments/README.md

 - float div about 3 times slower than mul
 - int mul half as fast as float mul
 - int div slllooowwww
+- float sqrt is pretty slow, but still faster than int div

 ### Occupancy